paulocuambe/pe-technical-assessment/README.md

 ## What is missing
 - Hability to access the application from outside the EC2 instance:
     - Missing configuration to expose the service using a public IP.
-- Monitoring and Code Quality pipelines
+- Monitoring and Code Quality pipelines.
+- Some jobs need fine-tunning to only run when absolutely necessary.

 ## Closing remarks
 - Awesome challenge